-have been avoided by wearing a life jacket. • There must be a wearable life jacket on board for each person aboard every vessel.

-- Each life jacket must be readily accessible. - Each life jacket must fit the intended wearer. - If the vessel is required to have a Type IV "throwable" PFD (See table on page 20), it must be immediately available.
+There must be a wearable life jacket for each person aboard every vessel in Connecticut.
+Each life jacket must be readily accessible and properly fit the intended wearer.
+If the vessel is required to have a Type IV "throwable" PFD (see page 20), it must be immediately available.
+Every year, life jackets must be worn by anyone in or operating a manually propelled vessel from October 1st through May 31st.

-Life jackets must:
+In addition, life jackets must: